AuScope/seed-vault/docs/usage.rst

 **NOTES:**

-1. For Win OS, you would need to convert the shell scripts to PowerShell.
-Or simply follow the steps in the shell scripts to set up the app.
-2. Requires python3 venv software package e.g. For python v10 on Ubuntu you may need to:
+1. May require python3 venv software package e.g. For python v10 on Ubuntu you may need to:

 .. code-block:: sh